Toilet Plumbing Do's and Don’ts

 Get rid of toilet fresheners

 Toilet fresheners might provide some “benefits,” but you’re really better off without them.
-You might love the look of blue toilet water, but these tables actually have some chemicals that wear away parts of the tank little by little.
+You might love the look of blue toilet water, but these tablets actually have some chemicals that wear away parts of the tank little by little and damage the plumbing.

-Chemical drain cleaners come with the promise of helping you to unclog your pipes and drains, but although they can actually help to break a clog down, they can also eat away at your pipes and cause future leaks.
+Chemical drain cleaners come with the promise of helping you to unclog your plumbing, but although they can actually help to break a clog down, they can also eat away at your pipes and cause future leaks.